 Positives: It’s got a big supportive community attached to the platform.
 It’s also free to list and sell things, unlike all the other platforms this one offers you a great way to get started and test out the water.
 If you’re new to selling you don’t want to get hit with all the fees whilst you’re learning the tricks of the clothing reseller trade.
 Best for low- medium-priced items from the highstreet.

-I’ve just started working with My Wardrobe HQ and so far it has been pretty easy.
+I’ve started working with My Wardrobe HQ in 2020 and it has been pretty easy.
 If you go for the VIP service, they will collect everything via courier, but you must organise all the pieces yourself first, create your own inventory and take photos for them to be able to review the pieces they want.
 For the collection, you must use cardboard boxes and know the size and weight (which can be a bit of a pain, hence why I am noting it here).

-An account manager will onboard you and take the inventory of your items, inspect all the pieces, photograph them and list them.
+An account manager will onboard you and take the inventory of your items, inspect all the pieces, photograph them, and list them.
 Then they send you the for sale price (and rental too if that’s an option for you).

-Download the app: https://www.mywardrobehq.com/
+Visit the website: https://www.mywardrobehq.com/

 Demographic: A more mature and affluent crowd, due to the price-points of items being sold.
 It’s definitely targeted at those that know their labels.